Skip to Content

 As a teen, the feelings would overwhelm me.
 My mom was always open to the idea of me searching for my biological mother, but my father was against the idea.

 Years later, when my mother was diagnosed with stage 4 ovarian cancer, she asked me to search for my birth mother.
 She wanted to thank her for giving me up all those years before.
-I started the search starting with contacting the adoption agency who was able to give me only “non-identifying information”.
-I learned that my mother was 31 when she had me and that she had blue eyes, was quiet and loved books and movies.
-My father, was married to another woman at the time of my conception.
-He was a truck driver, enjoyed car racing and was happy and gregarious.
+I started the search by contacting the adoption agency, which was able to give me only “non-identifying information.”
+I learned that my mother was 31 when she had me and that she had blue eyes, was quiet, and loved books and movies.
+I was told that my father was married to another woman at the time of my conception.
+He was a truck driver, enjoyed car racing, and was happy and gregarious.
 He had curly hair and blue eyes.
 He also had other children with his wife.
 (I had brothers and sisters!).
 They were both French Canadian.
+It sounded like I inherited many traits from my birth parents.

 Things started to make sense to me.
-I also had blue eyes and curly hair, was happy (although not sure gregarious!) and I loved to read.
-I DID have roots!.
+I also had blue eyes and curly hair, was happy (although I’m not sure I was gregarious!), and loved to read.
+I did have roots!

 (The photos below are the original adoption announcements that my parents sent to friends and family to share the good news)